Cavities vs. Acid Erosion

-Acid wear and cavities are not the same, but they can both be harmful to teeth.
-Acid wear is a form of tooth wear that is caused by acid softening the surface of the tooth enamel.
+Acid erosion and cavities are not the same, but they can both be harmful to teeth.
+Acid erosion is a form of tooth wear that is caused by acid softening the surface of the tooth enamel.
 Cavities are holes in the tooth created by bacterial decay.
-Here are some of the main differences between cavities and acid wear:
+Here are some of the main differences between cavities and acid erosion:

 - They form when foods with sugar or starches are turned into acids by the bacteria in the mouth.

 - Over time, the acids in plaque can cause the enamel to break down and a cavity to form, which may require filling by a dentist.

 - Acid erosion can occur across the whole tooth surface that has been exposed to acid.

 - It is the result of the interaction of acids (either from food, drinks, or the stomach) on the surface of tooth enamel.

 - Acidic softening can weaken enamel over time, putting teeth at risk of thinning, yellowing, dullness, and making them more susceptible to sensitivity.

 - Even if your teeth are clean and healthy, you can still experience acid erosion.